robisim74/qwik-speak/tools/inline.md

     children: $lang() === `it-IT` && `Ciao!
 Sono ${'Qwik Speak'}` || `Hi!
 I am ${'Qwik Speak'}` }),
 ```
-`$lang` is imported and added during compilation, so that you can still change locales at runtime without redirecting or reloading the page.
+`$lang` is imported and added during compilation, and you can still change locales at runtime without redirecting or reloading the page.